Folderr/Folderr/QuickStart.md

 `<npm|yarn> run first`

-After completing the first user creation, you will need to configure Evolve-X, head to https://gitlab.com/evolve-x/evolve-x/blob/master/Config.md (If you want to, you can ue the defaults).
+After completing the first user creation, you will need to configure Folderr-X, head to https://gitlab.com/evolve-x/evolve-x/blob/master/Config.md (If you want to, you can ue the defaults).

-After configuring Evolve-X (or not, whatever tips your boat) you can finally run
+After configuring Folderr-X (or not, whatever tips your boat) you can finally run

 `<npm|yarn> start`